SKD: Keypoint Detection for Point Clouds using Saliency Estimation: Methodology

 \subsubsection{Inference}

-During the forward pass of the network we estimate a probability of each being being a correct keypoint.
-We can then either extract the top $K$ keypoints, based on this probability or select all the keypoints based on the probability of each point.
+During the forward pass of the network we estimate a likelihood for each point being a correct keypoint.
+We can then either extract the top $K$ keypoints based on this likelihood or select all the keypoints above certain threshold.
 The extracted keypoints produced by the described approach are better suited to the descriptor as the learning iterations optimize its performance.
-Note, that neither Non-Maximum Suppression, nor any other threshold is applied to obtain the final set of keypoints.
+Note, that neither Non-Maximum Suppression, nor any other threshold is applied to filter the final set of keypoints.